ICSC’s MASTER PROGRAM IN EUROPE

 You will start with the Graduate Certificate program, providing you with the knowledge and skills to put you in a better position to operate as a change leader.
 The Graduate Certificate program in Creativity and Change Leadership consists of four blocks.
 The program combines online courses with seated courses based in the Netherlands.

-What is the content of the Master program
+What is the content of this Master program

 in Creativity and Change Leadership?